pluvionauts/inkscape_manage_image_links/README.md

 # Inkscape Extensions to Manage Image Links

-**Even though the extensions might be usable, everything is still work in progress.**
+**NOTE: Even though the extensions might be usable, everything is still work in progress.**

 Set of basic extensions to manage image links within Inkscape.